Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 This has a number of advantages:
 1. If the user _is_ using Managed Identity, they don't have a secret leak waiting to happen created in their namespace which they didn't ask about
    (and might not even know about).
-2. If the user _is_ using Managed Identity, many services support ways to instruct the `ListKeys` (or equivalent) API to error when called, as a way to force all callers to use an AAD Identity.
-If the operator is not calling those APIs unless instructed, we can make their failure fatal - the user must remove the bit of the `Spec` instructing us to call that API for their resource to reconcile successfully.
+2. We can make a failing `ListKeys` (or equivalent) call fatal.
+Many services support ways lock down or forbid access to the `ListKeys` (or equivalent) API.
+   This allows users to block access if they would like to require AAD authentication with their resource.
+As long as the operator is not calling those APIs unless asked (in the `Spec` of the resource) we can make their failure fatal.
+This gives users an easy way to drive towards full AAD usage in ASO and elsewhere.

 We'll dig more into how we might accomplish this a bit later.